 Because they are cold:

-They will also shiver when they are cold just as humans do, the bird’s body will shake when the bird is cold and this shaking produces energy to help warm the bird up.
+They will also shiver when they are cold just as humans do, the bird’s body will shake when the bird is cold and this shaking produces energy that helps the bird warm up.

 Because of an illness: